Emergency Home Assistance for the Elderly Program (EHEAP)

 If you are living in a Central Florida household with at least one resident who is age 60 or older, you may be eligible for energy bill assistance.

 The Emergency Home Energy Assistance Program for the Elderly (EHEAP), a 100% federally funded program, helps eligible seniors pay energy bills in an emergency.
-In partnership with the Department of Elder Affairs, Senior Resource Alliance, and its partner agencies, along with Central Florida utilities, EHEAP-eligible residents can receive up to $5,000 for multiple energy bills while funds are available.
+Now through September 30, qualifying households are eligible for up to $5,000 of assistance with multiple energy bills.

 - Pre-paying energy bills